Are You Real?

 That was the only thing he felt as his tiny hands pressed against the hardwood.
 Then, the burning from the back of his head.

 Just like the tears that stained his face and fogged his vision.
-Between dizzy glimpses while laying on his stomach, all he saw was the back of a tall figure’s leg.
+He was on his hands and knees.
+Between dizzy glimpses, all he could see was the back of a tall figure.
+He latched onto the figure’s dangling dress in desperation.

 As if his mental fog turned real, the dim lighting of the hallway made it impossible to make out anything else.
-Stinging pain rapidly sapped at his strength, evolving into a dull numbness.
+Stinging pain rapidly sapped at his strength, leaving behind a dull numbness.

 “Mama!” his voice called out on its own.

-The front door opened with a dull creak, revealing nothing but blackness past it.
+The front door creaked open, revealing nothing but blackness past it.
 The figure shifted, lapsing into the dark and leaving nothing but a trail of afterimages.
 He outstretched his arm.
-But he was too impossibly small, and too thoroughly paralyzed.
+But he was too impossibly small, too thoroughly paralyzed.

 The third time his name was called, something stirred within him.
-His hand shot forth, reaching out of its own accord.
-The only problem was, this was the arm holding up his chin.
+His hand shot forth on its own accord.
+Unfortunately, this was also the arm holding up his chin.

 “Wuh-?” was the only remarkable response his semi-conscious brain made, before-

-Kiro's forehead smashed against the center of his desk.
-The impact was loud enough to hear from the floor below.
+Kiro’s forehead smashed against the center of his desk.
+The impact was loud enough to be heard from the floor below.

-A wave of snickering and chittering rose up all around him.
+A wave of snickering and chittering rose up from all around.
 Kiro rubbed at his fresh bruise.
 The commotion grew louder, with individual clicks and chirps becoming more distinct.
-For a painfully long moment, he was the center of attention.
-Again.
+For a painfully long moment, he was the center of attention again.

-Even though Kiro’s hearing recognized the speaker, his blurry sight fell behind.
-Wiping his wet eyes, he tried to speak.
-But the only thing denser than the lump on his head was the one in his throat; all that came out was a dry cough.
+Even though Kiro’s ears recognized the speaker, his blurry eyes lagged behind.
+Wiping his face, he tried to speak.
+But the only thing denser than the lump on his head was the one in his throat—all that came out was a hollow, dry cough.

 “Alright, settle down.
 Settle down,” the voice from up front spoke again.
 “Kiro?”